gSchool/boulder-g4-assets/class-notes/class-notes-2014-10-16.md

 * Avoid comic fonts
 * Avoid adding your own borders / background colors (we removed black from the wires)

+Wireframes are:

+* Content
+* Architecture
+* Layout
+* Pointers to components

+Wireframes are _not_:

+* Decoration
+* Style
+* CSS

+There are few exceptions:

+* body padding w/ navbar-fixed-top

 ### Rails CRUD

 Finish https://students.gschool.it/cohorts/3/exercises/139